YuetAu/receiptsnap/README.md

             ```
             *Replace `./path/to/your-service-account-file.json` with the actual path to your downloaded file.*
             *The Firebase Admin SDK will automatically use this environment variable to initialize.*
+        6.  **Verify Project ID Match:** Double-check that the `project_id` field inside your downloaded service account JSON file matches the `NEXT_PUBLIC_FIREBASE_PROJECT_ID` you set for the client-side configuration.
+They must be for the same Firebase project.

 6.  **Set up Genkit (for AI features):**
     *   This project uses Google's Gemini model via Genkit for AI-powered receipt data extraction.